28 Family-Friendly Casseroles for a Delicious Sunday Dinner

-Think of this vegetarian enchilada casserole as a veggie-packed Mexican lasagna with corn tortillas standing in for the noodles!
+Think of this vegetarian enchilada casserole as a veggie-packed Mexican-inspired lasagna with corn tortillas standing in for the noodles!
 If your peppers are mild and you like heat, opt for spicy pico de gallo.
 This easy vegetarian dinner recipe is sure to become a new family favorite.

 Zucchini Lasagna Rolls with Smoked Mozzarella

 This healthy riff on lasagna rolls uses strips of zucchini instead of lasagna noodles for a vegetable-packed dinner that's fun for the whole family.
 This is a great recipe for kids to help make--let them get their hands dirty rolling the zucchini ribbons with the cheesy filling.
 Use a vegetable peeler or mandoline to quickly slice the zucchini into uniform thin strips--this will ensure easy rolling and even cooking.

 In this Tex-Mex casserole inspired by chicken tamales, a saucy chicken filling with a soft polenta or grits topping is baked in a casserole dish.
 While it can't take the place of true tamales, it certainly makes for an easy and scrumptious weeknight dinner.

 Tater Tot Casserole with Beef, Corn & Zucchini

 Casseroles can be for summer too!
 We packed this one with peak-season vegetables—corn, zucchini and tomatoes—then topped it with crispy tater tots and gooey melted cheese, making it a dinner winner.

 Chicken & Zucchini Casserole

 This baked chicken and zucchini casserole is creamy, hearty and low-carb!
 The whole family will love this easy casserole, plus it's a great way to get the kids to eat their veggies (concealed in a delicious cheese sauce!).

 Cheesy Beef Enchilada Casserole